-At our request, the underwriters have reserved for sale at the initial public offering price up to of the shares offered hereby (approximately %) for officers, directors, employees and certain other persons associated with us.
+At our request, the underwriters have reserved for sale at the initial public offering price up to 531,565 of the shares offered by the Company hereby (approximately 5%) for officers, directors, employees and certain other persons associated with us.
 The number of shares available for sale to the general public will be reduced to the extent such persons purchase such reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered hereby.
-Any participants in this program shall be prohibited from selling, pledging or assigning any shares sold to them pursuant to this program for a period of days after the date of this prospectus.
+Any participants in this program shall be prohibited from selling, pledging or assigning any shares sold to them pursuant to this program for a period of 180 days after the date of this prospectus.
+Participants in the directed share program who purchase \$100,000 or more of shares of common stock under the program will be subject to a 180-day lock-up period with respect to any shares of common stock sold to them under the program.
+This lock-up will have similar restrictions to the lock-up agreements described above.

-The company and the selling shareholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+The Company and the selling shareholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.